mwbowers/mwbowers.github.io/manuals/programming/jobs/batch-jobs.md

 The JQE file is a JSON document with the job attributes, for example:
  - program Name – fully qualified migrated program's name
  - parameters – for the program
- - AssemblyLocation - path to the DLL containing the migrated program
+ - AssemblyListProfile - name of the profile of the assembly list
  - libraryList – initial library list
- - outputQueue – default output Queue
+ - outputQueue – default output queue
  - switches – the 8 job switches